 While you won’t be able to consult with a dentist directly, it’s worth noting that when you send in your mold, Smile Direct Club has a team of licensed dental professionals who formulate your treatment plan and oversee your care.
 They’re not just a bunch of monkeys!

-SDC customers are actually be matched up with one of 225 affiliated dentists and orthodontists across all 50 states, who then review your details themselves before designing the aligners that Smile Direct Club sends out to you.
-So yes, there is a real person designing your plan - you're just not talking to them.
+SDC customers are actually matched up with one of 225 affiliated dentists and orthodontists across all 50 states, who then review your details themselves before designing the aligners that Smile Direct Club sends out to you.
+So yes, there is a real person designing your plan – you’re just not talking to them.